 The health care industry is subject to numerous laws and regulations of federal, state, and local governments.
 Compliance with these laws and regulations, specifically those relating to the Medicare and Medicaid programs, can be subject to government review and interpretation, as well as regulatory actions unknown and unasserted at this time.
 Recently, federal government activity has increased with respect to investigations and allegations concerning possible violations of regulations by health care providers, which could result in the imposition of significant fines and penalties, as well as significant repayments of previously billed and collected revenue from patient services.
 Management believes that the Community is in substantial compliance with current laws and regulations.
-Revenue from the Medicare and Medicaid programs accounted for approximately 35 percent and 33 percent of the Community's combined routine resident and ancillary services revenue for the years ended September 30, 2023 and 2022, respectively.
+Revenue from the Medicare and Medicaid programs accounted for approximately 35 percent of the Community's combined routine resident and ancillary services revenue for both years ended September 30, 2024 and 2023.